AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 ## Coda: Cleaning up assets

-When you're done with your installation, you can clear up the expensive assets created by navigating to the service you created in the ECS console and updating it to have a task count of zero.
+When you're done with your installation, you can clear up the expensive assets created by doing the following:

+* update the service you created to have a desired task count of zero.
+* update the auto-scaling group to have 0 minimum, maximum, and desired tasks.
+* once you've confirmed the EC2 instance you created is terminated, delete the ASG.
-Once the service is stopped, you can delete the ec2 instance and the cluster.
-This will also delete the CloudFormation stack.
+* delete the ECS cluster.
+This will also delete its CloudFormation stack.

-For a full clean-up, you can also delete the CloudFormation stack, load balancer, target group, and DNS A record you created (providing you haven't shared them with other services.)
+For a full clean-up, you can also delete the load balancer, target groups, and DNS A record you created (providing you haven't shared them with other services.)

 ## Update History